ned-18/Budgety/README.md

 Budgety app

-My second project on the course **"The Complete JavaScript Course 2020: Build Real Projects!"** on Udemy.
+My project on the course **"The Complete JavaScript Course 2020: Build Real Projects!"**, new version of course **"The Complete JavaScript Course 2020: From Zero to Expert!"** on Udemy.